-- 1. Students are not to be paid for any of the activities they perform during their clinical and externship experiences. - 2.
+- Students are not to be paid for any of the activities they perform during their clinical and externship experiences. - 2.
 Clinical and externship sites hosting the College's students are not to reduce their personnel as a result

-- of the partnership to provide experiences for our students. - A preceptor is to be present at all times during all of the procedures in which students are actively involved.\ - 4.
+- A preceptor is to be present at all times during all of the procedures in which students are actively involved. - 4.
 Students are allowed to procure gainful employment outside of their scheduled clinical or externship hours.
-If a student is an employee of the host site, hours worked as an employee do not count toward clinical or externship required experience hours.\\ - \Program specific requirements for degree programs may differ based on clinical and externship experience. - \\ The expectations of externship and clinical experiences are full-time and outside employment is highly discouraged during those experiences.
+If a student is an employee of the host site, hours worked as an employee do not count toward clinical or externship required experience hours.

+Program specific requirements for degree programs may differ based on clinical and externship experience.

+The expectations of externship and clinical experiences are full-time and outside employment is highly discouraged during those experiences.